TheSirLancelot/Netulla/README.md

   2. When on the tools page, enter an IP or domain name (8.8.8.8, google.com, etc.) in the text bar.
   3. If you don't want to see the raw output of the MTR command, click on the check-box off as it defaults to showing it.
   4. Press enter after entering in the domain or IP, and adjust the slide bar if you'd like more granular circles.
+  5. If you'd like to perform another or different traceroute, replace the domain or IP in the search field and press enter again.

 ## NS lookup